 Jeffrey S. Greenberg - Partner

 Jeff also is a frequent writer and commenter on lending and bankruptcy law topics.
-For 2021, Jeff has been named in Best Lawyers in America, “Ones to Watch,” for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, as well as Real Estate Law.
+For 2021 and 2022, Jeff was named in Best Lawyers in America, “Ones to Watch,” for Real Estate Law and Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.

 Active in the community, Jeff sits on the Board of the Pro Bono Resource Center of Maryland, the pro bono arm of the Maryland State Bar Association.

-- Obtained receivership of three vehicle dealerships providing for their orderly liquidation and preservation of goodwill
+- Obtained receivership of vehicle dealership group providing for the orderly liquidation and preservation of goodwill

 - Represented stalking horse purchaser in acquisition of a senior living community out of bankruptcy